Model-Based Learning for DOA Estimation with One-Bit Single-Snapshot Sparse Arrays: Sparse Bayesian Learning Framework for One-Bit DOA Estimation

 \section{Sparse Bayesian Learning Framework for One-Bit DOA Estimation}

-In this section, we introduce a sparse Bayesian reweighted iterative (SBRI) framework and its augmented variant for the estimation of on-grid and off-grid signal DOAs based on one-bit quantized array data.
+In this section, we introduce the SBRI framework and its augmented variant (SBRI-X) for the estimation of on-grid and off-grid signal DOAs based on one-bit quantized array data.
+The core SBRI loop reformulates one-bit MAP inference with a sparsity prior into a majorization-minimization (MM)-based iteratively reweighted least squares (IRLS) procedure.
+At each iteration, we first construct a surrogate for the quantized CDF likelihood, compute a pseudo-measurement that effectively compensates for the sign nonlinearity, and then solve a closed-form IRLS update for the spectral coefficients.
+The regularization weight is automatically adjusted based on the norm of the current estimate.

+SBRI-X extends this framework by introducing noise offsets and replacing the CDF with a smooth sigmoid function.
+The sigmoid term is majorized using a second-order (quadratic) upper bound, enabling an alternating optimization scheme that performs two simple updates: an efficient IRLS step for the spectral coefficients and a closed-form update for the noise offsets.